-If the count of individual advantages (bullet points above) is taken as a guide, the 80D is the clear winner of the contest (13 : 2 points).
-However, the pertinence of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of relative strengths (bullet points above) is taken as a measure, the 80D is the clear winner of the contest (13 : 2 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 5D Mark II or the 80D handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
+This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon 5D Mark II (⇒ rgt)||91/100||79/100 HiRec||4/5||5/5||-||2008||3,499||discont.||check|

 |Canon 6D Mark II (⇒ lft | rgt)||Rec||80/100||4.5/5||4/5||4/5||2017||1,999||latest||check|